 With the ongoing vaccination campaign, the future looks bright and we expect to kick off this academic year on campus.

 But in this fast changing world, flexibility is key, so we are prepared for different situations.
 (See video below 📽️)

 In any case, we will always strive to have as many classes on campus as possible.

 What if I contract COVID-19 whilst I am in Belgium?

 The Belgian hospitals have been very well prepared to treat corona patients.
 The Belgian healthcare system is one of the best in the world.
 Every corona patient is being treated in a private room at intensive care.

 What if I am still not allowed to travel when my program starts?

-If due to travel restrictions you won't be able to make it to the AMS campus on time, we offer one month "bridging" (until November 1).
+If due to travel restrictions you won't be able to make it to the AMS campus on time, we offer one month "bridging".
 During this period, up until 4 weeks after the official start date of your program, we will offer you an alternative way to keep up with the classes.
-Please note that all late arrivals need to be approved by your program manager
+Please note that all late arrivals need to be approved by your program manager.

-All people travelling to Belgium from outside the EU, Schengen zone and United Kingdom must complete a Passenger Locator Form.
-You can find the form here.
-For students travelling to Belgium by plane: the form must be completed before boarding and presented to the carrier.
+For students traveling to Belgium by plane: the form must be completed before boarding and presented to the carrier.
 On arrival from a country outside the Schengen area, the form must be handed over to the border police.